 Uterine fibroids are essentially masses of uterine cell tissues.
-They areu00c2u00a0benign (noncancerous) tumors, that develops in the uterus.
+They are benign (noncancerous) tumors, that develops in the uterus.
 Though generally small, they can grow large, occasionally up to 15 centimeters.
 Oftentimes they form in clusters.
 It is estimated that 20% of women may have fibroids during their fertile years.

 Submucosal fibroids were shown in one study to decrease a woman’s ability to get pregnant by 70%.
-Fertility experts recommend the surgical removal of submucosal fibroids, before going through any reproductive treatments such as IVF.u00c2u00a0Myomectomyu00c2u00a0procedure is commonly used for the removal of a submucosal fibroid.
-Itu00c2u00a0is usually done through one or more small incisions using laparoscopy, through the vagina, or by making a larger abdominal cut.
+Fertility experts recommend the surgical removal of submucosal fibroids, before going through any reproductive treatments such as IVF.
+Myomectomy procedure is commonly used for the removal of a submucosal fibroid.
+It is usually done through one or more small incisions using laparoscopy, through the vagina, or by making a larger abdominal cut.

 Treatment for fibroids usually consists of surgical removal.
 The surgical procedure can vary according to the type of fibroid.
-If a woman successfully gets pregnant while having fibroids, then the growth of fibroids duringu00c2u00a0pregnancyu00c2u00a0would mostly not affect the pregnancy or cause any symptoms.
+If a woman successfully gets pregnant while having fibroids, then the growth of fibroids during pregnancy would mostly not affect the pregnancy or cause any symptoms.

 In some cases, fibroids can cause a higher risk of miscarriage.
 Extremely large growth of fibroids can cause postpartum hemorrhage, and there might be a need for cesarean section if the growth obstructs the birth canal.
 In some women, fibroids may grow inside the uterus, forcing the baby to an abnormal position, which can result in fetal malpresentation.
 Normally, once a woman gets pregnant, fibroids are not treated.